yingweiwo

 Additional Infomation

-Tylosin has been reported in Bos taurus, Streptomyces fradiae, and Streptomyces venezuelae with data available.
+Tylosin has been reported to exist in bovine (Bos taurus), Streptomyces fradiae, and Streptomyces venezuelae, and relevant data are available.

 Mechanism of Action